-With an emphasis on being both proactive to opportunities in the community that advance its mission and responsive to urgent needs, the Foundation will focus on making measurable impact on high priority issues with its limited available funding and additional resources.
+By proactively identifying opportunities in the community that advance its mission and remaining responsive to urgent needs, the Foundation will focus on making measurable impact on high priority issues with its limited available funding and additional resources.

-As the Foundation enters its 15th year of giving and impact in Lake County, it has established a new approach that combines strategic community leadership with intentional organizational investment—ultimately leading to a more streamlined coordination of countywide efforts.
+Now in its 15th year of giving and impact in Lake County, the Foundation has established a new approach that combines strategic community leadership with intentional organizational investment—ultimately leading to a more streamlined coordination of countywide efforts.